-Enabling Kerberos Authentication Using Ambari Launch the Kerberos Wizard (Automated Setup) Checklist: Installing and Configuring the KDC Apache Ambari Installation> Installing, Configuring, and Deploying a Cluster
+Enabling Kerberos Authentication Using Ambari

+Launch the Kerberos Wizard (Automated Setup)

+Apache Ambari Installation> Installing, Configuring, and Deploying a Cluster

 Designating a Storm Client Node

 At this point in the configuration process there is no notion of a Storm client node (you won't be able to select "client" via Ambari).
 There are two choices when specifying a Storm client node.